Weight Loss/Diabetes Drug Side Effect Lawsuit

 Before starting any medication, users have the right to understand its possible side effects and complications.

-The potential risks and side effects of Ozempic have revealed themselves over the years.
-Yet, the maker has not warned potential users about all of these risks and stomach paralysis symptoms.
+Over the years, the potential risks and side effects of Ozempic have revealed themselves.
+Yet, the maker has not warned potential users about these risks and stomach paralysis symptoms.

 At the outset, Ozempic's manufacturer cautioned about several initial side effects, including: